salsolatragus/academicprogrammer.com/_posts/2017-05-23-wapi17-web-api-consumption.md

 Some of the open challenges include, but are not limited to

-* ensuring that API speicfications are up to date,
+* ensuring that API specifications are up to date,
 * inferring specification, e.g., from available text documentation, and
 * learning how actual API usage might deviate from the intended usage/specification.